aceofgreens/aceofgreens.github.io/_posts/2022-07-08-structure_and_interpretation_of_computer_programs.md

 The primitive expressions consist of primitive values and their types - integers, strings, floats - as well as any built-in operators.
 The means of combination are for example generic types like tuple and list, and the means of abstraction are features like being able to write custom procedures, classes, iterators, context managerts, and so on.

 These 3 mechanisms are conceptual, they define how the language will work in principle.
-But to actually implement a program and run it, an interpreter is needed.
+But to actually implement a program and run it, an **interpreter** is needed.
 An interpreter is a program that carries out the computational processes defined in a given programming language.
 A program without an interpreter is just a mathematical description of objects and relationships.
 An interpreter allows us to evaluate this description to produce results.

 Central to composition is the ability to name objects, which greatly facilitates programming and is a handy tool in managing the complexity of programs.
-Naming is simply a mapping between names as keys, and objects as values.
-This association requires the interpreter to have an **environment** - a memory storing these mappings.
+Naming is simply a binding between names as keys, and objects as values.
+This association requires the interpreter to have an **environment** - a memory storing these bindings.
 Whenever an expression is evaluated, its variables are replaced with their values using the current name-to-value mapping.

 Along with naming, procedures are the basis of abstraction.
-They allow us to name a set of statements, possibly depending on any arguments, and execute them repeatedly.
+They allow us to name a set of statements and execute them repeatedly.
 If a procedure does not have assignment statements, it can be evaluated easily using a substitution model, either *normal order* (fully expand and then reduce) or *applicative order* (evaluate the arguments and then apply).
 Procedures with assignment statements cannot be handled using simple substitution and require the more powerful *environment* model.

 *Higher order procedures* are those procedures that take in or output other procedures.
 Some use-cases are:
 - In mathematics, to implement partial application, composition, fixed point finders, root finders, iterative improvement solvers,
-- In decorators, to modify an input procedure by adjusting its input or output before or after its execution,
+- with decorators, to modify an input procedure by adjusting its input or output before or after its execution,
 - In currying, to convert a function taking multiple arguments into a sequence of functions each taking one argument.

 We can implement currying in Python 3 as follows: